ChangboBro/SPL06-MEMS-barometer-micropython/README.md

 It need some troublesome code to process the value you get from register and calculate altitude.

-2 lib files to let you trade off the refresh rate and precision.
+2 lib files to let you trade off between the refresh rate and precision.